 One way to counter the effects of high interest rates is through student loan refinancing.
 The idea is similar to refinancing a mortgage or car loan, with the goal of getting a lower interest rate.

 Private student loan companies like SoFi, Earnest, CommonBond, and others are dominating the market, but states are starting to realize they can help borrowers through refinancing, too.
 A handful of states are offering refinancing programs to borrowers in an effort to lower interest rates and minimize the burden of monthly payments.

 Is your state on the list?
 Find out which states are paving the way for student loan refinancing.

 In May 2015, legislation was passed in Connecticut to allow the Connecticut Higher Education Supplemental Loan Authority (CHESLA) to refinance student loans for state residents.

-Later this year, borrowers in Connecticut can refinance their student loans and get a lower interest rate, effectively saving them money on interest and making payments more manageable.
+Later this year, borrowers in Connecticut can refinance their student loans and may qualify for a lower interest rate, effectively saving them money on interest throughout the life of the loan and making payments more manageable.

 Currently, there’s little information about eligibility requirements and interest rates for those looking to refinance.
 If you live in Connecticut and are interested in refinancing, you may want to keep tabs on the opportunities available later this year.

 The state of Minnesota recently unveiled a new program to help student loan borrowers called Self Refi.
 The program, which is administered by the Minnesota Office of Higher Education, is only available to Minnesota residents who have completed their degrees and have at least $10,000 in student loan debt.

 According to the Self Refi website, in order to be eligible for this loan, borrowers must: